devendra245-glitch/Expense-Tracker/Expense-Tracker/README.md

     ```bash
     java Expense
     ```
-    *Note: The first time you run, the program will automatically create the necessary `expenses.csv` and `budgets.txt` files.*

 ## [cite_start] Instructions for Testing [cite: 95]
 To verify all major functional requirements are met, follow these steps: